Your basket is currently empty!

 What was most interesting in our poll was that no one admitted to often eating when drinking tea.
 Can this possibly be correct?
 I know that scones with cream and jam are not too healthy but just occasionally with China keemun or Russian Caravan tea has to be experienced.
 Many teas, especially oolongs and green teas are perfect with savoury foods.
 Furthermore, think of jasmine tea with Chinese food or strong Assam with a fried breakfast.
 We can surely admit to having one of those occasionally?

-Take part in our Tea Poll.
+Take part now in our current Tea Poll.